Yurik72/ESPHap/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)]

 ESPHap - Arduino HomeKit ESP32/ESP8266
 ===========

-This is a library for easily & efficiently integrating arduino projects based on ESP32/ESP8266 with Apple Home Kit by  native protocols and without any additional bridges
+This is a library for easily & efficiently integrating arduino projects based on ESP32/ESP8266 with Apple HomeKit by  native protocols and without any additional bridges

 At this moment  ESP32 supported and tested well.